Friday, April 30, 2021

 Craziness Codicil

 This is, in fact, why we think.
 It's so that reality doesn't knock our teeth out or leave us yammering like idiots.
-Thinking is our pre-production prep for reality.
+Thinking is our pre-production preparation for reality.
 It's useful work, even if it's not all sparkly nice and a smooth fit with cultural trends.
 Ideally, we think to understand, not to conform.
-You need to really watch out for the latter.
+You need to really watch out for anyone trying to reconfigure your motivation from comprehension to conformity.
+That's the essence of brainwashing, aka "political re-education".

-This issue is far more timeless than some stupid argument about political correctness or whatever.
-Thought bleaching leads to debilitating results in all instances of political re-education/brainwashing.
+Thought bleaching, even for seemingly benign reasons, leads to debilitating results.
 It can work for a while, in a limited, blinkered way, but it inevitably leaves you estranged from reality.
-My examples are relatively light ones, leaving us lightly estranged.
-But I'm a big fan of reality, of truth (it's not a popular stand, but I'm such a contrarian).
+Me, I'm a big fan of reality, of truth.
 The very last thing I want is to deliberately estrange myself from it.

 The Craziness of Encountering Crazy People Who Don't Exist